 In May 2018 the Qatari government approved the accession of Qatar to the International Covenant on Civil and Political Rights (ICCPR) and submitted relevant documents to the United Nations.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 However, Qatar’s accession documents contain reservations that give primacy to Islamic law, including in matters relating to gender equality, religious freedom and marriage.

 Expatriate Christians enjoy considerable freedom in Qatar, provided that their activities are restricted to designated compounds and, in particular, that they avoid interaction with Muslims that could be construed as proselytism.
-In recent years there have been several cases of expatriate Christians being deported, it is assumed because of activities considered to have been proselytism (though in most deportations no reasons are stated).
+In recent years there have been several cases of expatriate Christians being deported, it is assumed because of activities considered to have been proselytism (though for most deportations no reasons are stated).
 The recognised churches find their current facilities inadequate; the ‘Religious Complex’ is typically overcrowded on days of worship as churches seek to accommodate multiple congregations of various nationalities and languages.
-The recent decision to grant building permission for a Filipino Evangelical Church in the Complex has been welcomed, though this will add to the overcrowding.
+Robust security arrangements at the Religious Complex facilitate enforcement of a strict entry ban on Muslims, except where prior permission has been granted.
 Qatari nationals or other Muslims who choose to leave Islam are likely to face strong family and societal pressure.
 In extreme cases those who leave Islam can face violent responses from family members.
 In principle, those considered apostates face severe sanctions under Islamic law, including the death penalty.